wil3/wil3.github.io/_posts/2017-8-22-gazebo-sitl.md

 frame, gimbal and rotors as well as loading the all the necessary plugins (libArduCopterPlugin, and libLiftDragPlugin).

-The
-`iris_with_standoffs`model is the  quadcopter frame/body which exists [here](https://bitbucket.org/osrf/gazebo_models/src/73f89ecb1622f0bce7f9da3827958c40e62fb83f/iris_with_standoffs/?at=default).
+The `iris_with_standoffs` model is the  quadcopter frame/body which exists [here](https://bitbucket.org/osrf/gazebo_models/src/73f89ecb1622f0bce7f9da3827958c40e62fb83f/iris_with_standoffs/?at=default).
-`iris_with_standoffs` contains the physical characteristics of the quadcopter including the 3D mesh files to assemble the quadcopter.
+`iris_with_standoffs` contains the physical characteristics of the quadcopter including the 3D mesh files.

 As for the plugins, the [libLiftDragPlugin](http://gazebosim.org/tutorials?tut=aerodynamics&cat=plugins) provides the ability to simulate the